mengmm96/CITS4404-ASSG3/README.md

 # CITS4404-ASSG3
-This project applying DCGANs model with using SVHN data set [GitHub Pages](http://ufldl.stanford.edu/housenumbers/) to generate fake house number pictures.
+This project applying DCGANs model with using  [SVHN data set](http://ufldl.stanford.edu/housenumbers/) to generate fake house number pictures.
 Additionally, an extra 50 processed house-number pics is added to the original data set to see whether this will infulence the quality of generated fake image.

 BY: ZIMIN MENG